 The NAACP has long championed financial services for African Americans.
-Its economic department addresses poverty, lack of jobs, disproportionate high unemployment, lack of affordable housing and other economic issues.
+Its economic department addresses poverty, lack of jobs, disproportionately high unemployment, lack of affordable housing, and other economic issues.

 The federal government also offers various grants and financial assistance programs.

-- Unemployment Aid: With the African American unemployment rate higher than the national average, help is offered in the form of cash grants, emergency assistance, COBRA tax credits and unemployment insurance benefits.
-Here’s a detailed list of public assistance programs.
+- Unemployment Aid: With the African American unemployment rate higher than the national average, help is offered in the form of cash grants, emergency assistance, COBRA tax credits, and unemployment insurance benefits.

 - Rental Assistance: The Project-Based Rental Assistance program helps African Americans (and all people) find new places to live, allowing low and moderate income households to find or keep safe and sanitary housing.
-It can also stop an eviction, help with energy bills and find places to live for the homeless.
-Click here to find additional rent programs.
+It can also stop an eviction, help with energy bills, and find places to live for the homeless.

 - Pay With Cash: It’s one way to have a handle on how much money you have — and where it’s all going.
 By paying cash and using online tools such as MoneyMinder, you will quickly learn about your financial values and whether adjustments are needed.

 - Buy Only What You Need: Try to avoid emotional spending.
-Think about what you really need — and don’t go looking for anything else.
-Before making a big purchase, sleep on it or give it some thought over a weekend.
+Think about what you need — and don’t go looking for anything else.
+Before making a big purchase, sleep on it, or give it some thought over a weekend.

-- Don’t Spend Without A Budget: And as part of that budget, tighten the belt like you are the CEO of your own company.
+- Don’t Spend Without A Budget: Create a budget and stick to it.
 Review every bill.
 Streamline your cable.
-Cut the fat (such as miscellaneous fees, high interest rates and recurring automatic payments for goods and services that you don’t even use).
+Cut the fat (such as miscellaneous fees, high-interest rates, and recurring automatic payments for goods and services that you don’t even use).
 Spend less, so you can save more to the emergency fund.

 - Create More Income: Find a side hustle.
-Take a part-time job tending bar, delivering pizzas or using your own work skills for a freelance opportunity.
+Take a part-time job tending bar, delivering pizzas, or using your work skills for a freelance opportunity.
 Sell your extra stuff on eBay.
 Invest your spare change on acorn.com.
 It’s all about consuming less and owning more.

 - Renegotiate Your Credit Card Bills: You’d be surprised at the flexibility of some credit card companies.
 They will negotiate terms.
 They are often motivated by getting something, not being left holding the bag.
 By renegotiating your Annual Percentage Rate (APR), your monthly payment will be more affordable.

 - Credit Counseling: Working with a nonprofit credit counseling agency provides a clear picture of your financial options.
-It can review your budget and evaluate all of your debt-relief alternatives.
+The counselors can review your budget and evaluate all of your debt-relief alternatives.
 Many free services are offered by nonprofit organizations.

-- Debt Management: It provides a reprieve from interest rates, late fees or penalties from creditors.
+- Debt Management: It provides a reprieve from interest rates, late fees, or penalties from creditors.
 Under the debt management plan, you promise to pay back the full principal over a 3-5 year time frame.
-The debts from credit-card bills, medical bills, student loans, department-store cards and other lines of credit can be efficiently managed.
+The debts from credit-card bills, medical bills, department store cards, and other lines of unsecured credit can be efficiently managed.